frank984/A_Replicable_Open-Source_Wearable_System_for_Human-Centric_Light_Research/README.md

 ## Repository Contents

-- 3D‑printed enclosure and mounting files  (not yet shared)
+- 3D‑printed enclosure and mounting files  (it will be shared very soon)
-- Firmware and acquisition scripts  (not yet shared)
-- Python pipelines implementing LuxPy and CIE S 026 metrics  (not yet shared)
+- Firmware and acquisition scripts with Python pipelines implementing LuxPy and CIE S 026 metrics  (it will be shared very soon)
 - Measurement datasets and comparison plots

 ## Author Contributions